Watts-College/crj-507-spring-2025/index.md

 ### Weekly Labs (60%)

 Each week you will receive a short lab that will help you synthesize the material from the week.
 Weekly labs will receive one of the following scores: 10 (excellent work!), 7 (great start, but there are a few things to fix), 3 (I can see you are working hard, but there are a number of areas that need fixing).
 Scoring is based on the answers you provide, the cleanliness of the code and output, and proofreading.
-I will review your lab after it is turned in and provide feedback. *NOTE*: Weekly labs can be **resubmitted**.
+I will review your lab after it is turned in and provide feedback. *NOTE*: Weekly labs <u>can</u> be **resubmitted**.
 You can make revisions to your lab, based on my feedback, and I will regrade it.
 For example, if you turn in a lab, receive a score of 7, and then revise the lab based on feedback, you could earn a 10. **Re**-submissions with revisions will be accepted up to the day that the lab solutions are distributed.

 #### Lab Review Sessions

 For each lab, there will be a review session after the assignment is due.
 In these sessions I will go over the solutions in the lab.
 This provides an opportunity for you to ask questions as I work through the code for the lab.
-NOTE: Since we will be discussing the solutions for the labs, you will not be able to turn in a lab assignment after the review session.
+Since we will be discussing the solutions for the labs, you will not be able to turn in a lab assignment after the review session.
 I understand that things come up that interfere with assignments, but the best way to prevent this situation is to start early on the assignment.
 This is why I will hold the review sessions after the labs are due: so that we can discuss the code and you can start working on the next assignment as soon as possible.

 Use the following link to sign-up for the [Lab Review Sessions](https://calendly.com/jacobtnyoung/crj-507-lab-review-session).